nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Principles

-- 2.05.P1) Y outh who are actively involved in the economic process
+- 2.05.P1) Youth who are actively involved in the economic process

 - 2.05.P2) Freedom from oppression, exploitation, and discriminatory practices